For details of how to claim any of the new account offers listed below read our free bets for golf betting guide here!

 Love it loathe it from a betting perspective, we're off to Austin, Texas this week for the annual congregation of the World's top golfers at the WGC Dell Match Play Championship.
-2 eligible players - Henrik Stenson (schedule clash apparently) and Jim Furyk (ongoing wrist injury) - have both opted not to play this week, otherwise all of the World's top 64 (well 66) are in attendance this week fighting for the top prize, so if nothing else we're in for some serious entertainment as the tournament unfolds.
+5 eligible players - Justin Rose, Rickie Fowler, Brooks Koepka, Henrik Stenson and Adam Scott - have all opted not to play this week, otherwise all of the World's top 64 are in attendance fighting for the top prize, so if nothing else we're in for some serious entertainment as the tournament unfolds.
 From a betting perspective, don't forget that this event starts a day earlier than normal on Wednesday.

-As per the changes applied prior to last year's event, instead of the previous 4 brackets and a straight knockout tournament, we have 16 pools of 4 players who play each other over the first 3 days before the final 16 are eventually whittled down to 2 to fight it out in Sunday afternoon's final.
-The 16 pools are seeded from Dustin Johnson to Matt Kuchar if you work down the current OWGR rankings, with the remaining 48 players having been drawn on Monday's live TV show - click here to see the full draw.
+As per the changes applied since the 2015 event, instead of the previous 4 brackets and a straight knockout tournament, we have 16 pools of 4 players who play each other over the first 3 days before the final 16 are eventually whittled down to 2 to fight it out in Sunday afternoon's final.
+The 16 pools are seeded from Dustin Johnson to Matt Kuchar if you work down the current OWGR rankings, with the remaining 48 players having been drawn on Monday's live TV show.
+The final (printable) bracket is available here.

-Over on the regular PGA Tour, Steve Bamford previews the Puerto Rico Open - you can read his thoughts on that event here.
+Over on the PGA Tour, Steve Bamford previews the Corales Championship - you can read his thoughts on that event here.

 Course Overview.
-Austin Country club will host this event for four years following last year's agreement and the club, which dates back to 1899 and is one of the oldest in the state of Texas, will present Pete Dye's 1984 design as the layout on which the players will commence one-on-one battle.
-The track begins in the hillside before meandering down towards Lake Austin which flanks the back 9 and elevation changes, uneven fairways and pot bunkers will present the players with a significant enough challenge before the Match Play aspect even begins to kick in.
+Austin Country club, which dates back to 1899 and is one of the oldest golf clubs in the state of Texas, is in its 3rd year of its 4-year agreement to host this annual Match Play event.
+The Pete Dye track begins in the hillside before meandering down towards Lake Austin which flanks the back 9 and elevation changes, uneven fairways and pot bunkers will present the players with a significant enough challenge before the Match Play aspect even begins to kick in.

-The 7,073 yard par 71 features 3 lengthy Par 5s of 597, 573 and 570 yards on the 6th, 12th and 16th holes as well as three sub-400 yard par 4s at the 5th, 13th and 18th, however this doesn't look like a bomber's paradise by any stretch of the imagination.
-Pete Dye courses are generally no pushover (think Harbour Town, TPC Louisiana, TPC Sawgrass and Whistling Straits from last year's schedule) and although Match Play format is generally set up for more attacking, risk-reward golf, the layout here will provide a lot more than a beautifully scenic backdrop.
+The 7,108 yard, par 71 features 3 lengthy Par 5s of 590, 578 and 565 yards on the 6th, 12th and 16th holes as well as three sub-400 yard par 4s at the 5th, 13th and 18th.
+Pete Dye courses are generally no pushover (think Harbour Town, TPC Louisiana, TPC Sawgrass and Whistling Straits) and although Match Play format is generally set up for more attacking, risk-reward golf, the layout here provides a lot more than a beautifully scenic backdrop.

-In preparation for this week's event the golf course has undergone a complete restoration to bring it back in line with Dye's original design.
-Greens have been extended and re-laid with TifEagle Bermuda so once again we'll have some new putting surfaces to deal with which are reportedly very firm, plus the fairways have also been updated to Bermudagrass as well as additional bunkering having been added throughout.
+In preparation for the 2016 event when the WGC moved here, the golf course underwent a complete restoration to bring it back in line with Dye's original design.
+Greens were extended and re-laid with TifEagle Bermuda, plus the fairways were also updated to Bermudagrass as well as additional bunkering which was added throughout.

 Predictor Model.
 Our published Predictor Model is available here.
 As always you can build your own model using the variables available.

 Format.
-Players are allocated one of 16 groups of 4 players, each containing one of the seeded players and three others as drawn in Monday's live TV show.
-A round-robin format follows for the first 3 days with each player playing the other 3 in their group over Wednesday to Friday and the winner of each group based on the results of those matches, or the winner of a deciding playoff if there's a tie at the top, will advance to the knockout stages.
+Players are allocated one of 16 groups of 4 players, each containing one of the seeded players and three others as drawn on Monday's live TV show.
+A round-robin format follows for the first 3 days with each player facing the other 3 in their group over Wednesday to Friday and the winner of each group based on the results of those matches, or the winner of a deciding playoff if there's a tie at the top, will advance to the knockout stages.
 16 players will become 8, then 4 then 2 following a straight knockout format commencing on Saturday morning and the final pair will battle it out in the final on Sunday alongside the consolation 3rd/4th place play-off.
-For full details of the format for this event click here.

 Tournament Trends & Key Factors.

-It's interesting to look at the prices of the last 7 winners of this event: Ogilvy was 25/1 back in 2009, Poulter 28/1 in 2010, Donald 35/1 in 2011, Mahan 50/1 in 2012, Kuchar was 35/1 in 2013, Day was 20/1 in 2014 and McIlroy was 11/1 in 2015, Day was 14/1 in 2016 and DJ was 10/1 last year.
-No massive shocks in that list with Mahan the longest price of the bunch at 50/1; more than two-thirds of the field are priced outside of that bracket and with 7 successive victories required to lift the trophy perhaps there's more than just coincidence that one of the more fancied players has succeeded on each of those occasions.
+It's interesting to look at the prices of the last 9 winners of this event: Ogilvy was 25/1 back in 2009, Poulter 28/1 in 2010, Donald 35/1 in 2011, Mahan 50/1 in 2012, Kuchar was 35/1 in 2013, Day was 20/1 in 2014, McIlroy was 11/1 in 2015, Day was 14/1 in 2016 and DJ was 10/1 last year.
+No massive shocks in that list with Mahan the longest price of the bunch at 50/1; around three-quarters of the field are priced outside of that bracket and with 7 successful matches required to lift the trophy perhaps there's more than just coincidence that one of the more fancied players has succeeded on each of those occasions.